Email this page | Printer Friendly | Search Site

 3. The Employee had retired on a Disability Retirement and thereafter died after August 23, 1984, and prior to his 65th birthday, provided that the Employee had either one Hour of Service in this Plan or a Related Plan after August 23, 1984, or ten (10) or more years of Credited Service in this Plan.

-The Qualified Pre-Retirement Survivor Benefit will commence in the case of an Employee who at the time of his death has attained age 55, in the month following the Employee’s death; and in the case of an Employee who at the time of his death has not yet attained age 55, in the month the deceased Employee would have attained age 55 had he lived.
-The Qualified Pre-Retirement Survivor Benefit will continue monthly for the duration of the spouse’s lifetime.
+8.3.2 Commencement of QPSA.
+The Qualified Pre-retirement Survivor Benefit will commence in the case of an Employee who at the time of his death has attained age 55, in the month following the Employee's death; and in the case of an Employee who at the time of his death has not yet attained age 55, in the month the deceased Employee would have attained age 55 had he lived.
+The Qualified Pre-retirement Survivor Benefit will continue monthly for the duration of the spouse's lifetime.

 1. Separated from service on the date of death, or the date last worked in Covered Service, if earlier;